kermitt2/entity-fishing/Readme.md

 Supervised machine learning is used for the disambiguation, currently a Bagged Decision Tree, exploiting various features.

 The tool currently supports English, German and French languages.
-For English, a Name Entity Recognition (grobid-ner, developed by the same author) can be used in combination with the disambiguation.
+For English, our Name Entity Recognition ([grobid-ner](https://github.com/kermitt2/grobid-ner)) can be used in combination with the disambiguation.
 For each recognized entity in one language, it is possible to complement the result with crosslingual information in the two other languages.
 A _nbest_ mode is available.
 Domain information are produced for a large amount of entities in the technical and scientific fields, together with Wikipedia categories and confidence scores.

-The tool has been designed for fast processing (at least for a NERD, 400-500 words per seconds on11 a low end linux server), with limited memory (at least for a NERD, 4GB of RAM) and to offer close to state-of-the-art accuracy.
+The tool has been designed for fast processing (at least for a NERD, 400-500 words per seconds on11 an average linux server), with limited memory (at least for a NERD, 4GB of RAM) and to offer close to state-of-the-art accuracy.

 (N)ERD requires JDK 1.8 and maven 3.
 It supports Linux-64 and Mac OS environments.
 Windows has not been tested, but apart the optional NER, (N)ERD should theoretically work.